mit-cml/iot-website-source/docs/src/app/pages/MicroBitIntro.md

 # Platform: BBC micro:bit

+<h3>Please note: Some of the tutorials in the Microbit may be outdated, resulting in non-functioning apps.
+We are currently creating new Internet of Things components and tutorials for Microbit.
+For specific technical questions, search or post on our [community discussion forum](https://community.appinventor.mit.edu/). -- The App Inventor Team 3/31/22</h3>

 The micro:bit is a computing platform from the BBC.
 It is an open platform for developing all manner of projects and is programmable by many different editors, including a <a href="https://pxt.microbit.org" target="_blank" rel="nofollow">blocks editor</a> provided by Microsoft.
 Learn more about the micro:bit at the <a rel="nofollow" href="http://microbit.org/about/" target="_blank">Micro:bit Educational Foundation's website</a>.

 <a href="/assets/resources/SimpleMicrobit.aix">Download the BBC micro:bit extension</a>